Resource Spotlight

 Writers can obtain advice regarding their manuscript through an email consultation.
 A writing consultant will read and give students an overview of the text's strengths and weaknesses.
 Comments are made using the "Track Changes" feature in Microsoft Word.

-The Brand-New Presentation Center to Support COM 115
+The Presentation Center to Support COM 115

 Our mission is to enhance communication skills and offer helpful advice for students enrolled in COM 115.
 We provide one-on-one consultations and small group workshops with peer consultants and communication professionals.
 Students can spend an hour working with one of our trained consultants to tailor their message and delivery while boosting their confidence.
 Visit the Public Speaking Support page for information or call us at 417-836-6398.